OpenGem-Standard/opengem-contracts/README.md

 }

 ```
-In this example, we set an Arweave hash that is specific for the minted token asset.
+In this example, we set a specific Arweave hash for the minted token asset.
 You can add as many token URIs as you want if you need to multiply permanent storage providers for a token.
-These URIs will be publicly accessible.
+These URIs are publicly accessible.

 As you can see, you can add global permanent URIs **and** permanent token URIs.